Mehsana: Local

 The Mehsana Municipal City Bus Service is operated on eight routes.

 Road

 Gujarat State Road Transport Corporation (GSRTC) buses also connect Mehsana to other cities and villages.
 Auto rickshaws and taxis are available.

 Mehsana is approximately 75 km away from Ahmedabad.
 It is connected to Gandhinagar, Himmatnagar, Patan, Unjha and Palanpur, Visnagar via state highways.

 Rail

-Mahesana railway station is on the Jaipur–Ahmedabad line with daily trains to and from Delhi and Mumbai, and direct weekly or bi-weekly trains connecting major cities in north and south India, including Bangalore.
+Mahesana railway station is a junction station on the Jaipur–Ahmedabad line with daily trains to and from Delhi and Mumbai, and direct weekly or bi-weekly trains connecting major cities in north and south India, including Bangalore.

 Air

 The nearest passenger airport is Sardar Vallabhbhai Patel International Airport at Ahmedabad.
 Prepaid taxis and GSRTC bus are available to Mehsana from the airport.

 Mehsana Airport is currently used for non-scheduled operation and as a civil aviation training centre, operated by Ahmedabad Aviation and Aeronautics Ltd. It has an area covering 64 acre.